kaviththiranga/ballerina-day-tooling-tutorial/README.md

 ## Overview

 Ballerina tooling currently includes a standalone IDE called Ballerina Composer and also offers IDE plugins for Visual Studio Code and IntelliJ IDEA.
+In addion to IDE tools, there are a few command line tools available to help with package management, tests, documentation generation and Swagger/OpenAPI support.

 ### Ballerina Composer